3ConstArt3/Lexarithmos/README.md

 # Lexarithmos

-Lexarithmos is a console program made in Python, which allows the user to convert words (and therefore phrases) of the Greek language (ancient or modern) into numbers and store them in a JSON dictionary, from which he can draw various conclusions.
-In addition, the user can delete phrases, search for them through a numerical key or find phrases by entering other phrases with the same numerical key.
+`Lexarithmos`, is a console program made in Python, which allows the user to convert words (and therefore phrases) of the Greek language (ancient or modern) into numbers and store them in a **JSON** dictionary, from which he can draw various conclusions about our world!

-## Core Idea
+### Core idea

 As simplistic as this thought may seem, the result of this research is so far impressive!
-What anyone using this program can observe is that mathematics - and specifically numbers - define the Greek language, and therefore every word, phrase, or even idea created within it is related to similar (or seemingly unrelated) concepts!
-Of course, in order to find beautiful associations, one must be willing to question, think and imagine, which gives a pleasant atmosphere of discovery during the whole process :)
+What anyone can observe, is that **mathematics** - and specifically numbers - define the **Greek** language, and therefore every word, phrase, or even idea created within it is related to similar (or seemingly unrelated) concepts!
+Of course, in order to find beautiful associations, one must be willing to **question**, think and imagine, which gives a pleasant atmosphere of **discovery** during the whole process🙂.

-## Features
+### Features

- * Phrase to arithmetic conversion: Convert any Greek phrase into its numerical form.
+ * `Phrase to number`: Convert any Greek phrase into its numerical form, using a specific letter map.
- * Persistent storage: Store the phrase along with its numerical information, in a JSON file, that updates after each insertion or deletion.
+ * `Dictionary format`: Store the phrase and its numerical information, in a **JSON** file, which updates after each insertion or deletion.
- * Key operations: Add, delete or search phrases.
+ * `Basic operations`: Addition, Deletion and Search.

-## File structure
+## Dictionary form

 The data is stored in a JSON file(code/Data/numberFile.json) -, where each entry of that dictionary, has the following structure: